1900 - 1907

 West Bromwich, England, UK

-This Salter Standard typewriter No.6 model is actually only the second model produced by George Salter & Co., a British penny scale manufacturer.
-The company's first typewriter, the No.5 model, had a curved keyboard which makes it very easily identifiable even if all the decals are gone.
-That is not to say that the original design patented by John Henry Birch and Samuel Foley wasn't altered several times during the 5's and 6's production run.
+This Salter Standard typewriter is actually only the second model produced by George Salter & Company despite its inflated No.6 designation.
+The company also produced penny scales and are in buisness to this day still manufacturing various weighing scales.
+Their first typewriter, the No.5 model, had a curved keyboard making it very easily identifiable even if all the decals are worn.

-The typebars on these extraordinary machines stand erect in a semi-circular front downstrike fashion similar to that of early Bar-Lock machines.
-Unlike the Bar-Lock machines that have a 7-row shiftless full double keyboard, the typebars of the Salter are controlled by a three-row double-shift keyboard.
-The No.6 model is generally divided into two categories: ink pad models and ribbon models.
+What gives these extraordinary machines their fascinating form is the arrangement of their typebars.
+They stand erect in a semi-circular front-downstroke fashion similar to those of early Bar-Lock typewriters.
+The Salter's typebars are flanked by a pair of steadfast columns.
+Unlike those Bar-Locks that had a shiftless double keyboard the Salter had a three-row double-shift keyboard.
+No.6 modele are generally divided into two categories based on how their inking systems.
+They are the ink pad models and the ribbon spool models.
 Ink pad models were produced first.
-The latter ribbon variant is pictured here.
+The later version with the ribbon spools is pictured here.